 This sets the ground for discussing these two as services of their kind.

-Data services are implicitly available, can hold anything we give to it, and they give it back without modifications, which means they contain minimal or no logic on top of storing the data.
+Data services are implicitly available, can hold anything we give to it, and they give it back to us without modifications, which means they contain minimal or no logic on top of storing the data.
 This is the reason that working with data services is usually straightforward.
 This is also the reason why they are so performant as compared to the regular services (I'll call them business services later) with some logic in them.

 An obvious example of a data service is a database.
 Other examples include NoSQL databases, AWS endpoints that store JSON data, and any other services that give no promise other than to store the data you give to it (these can include WCF or RESTful services which follow the criteria).